Windows installation

 2. Install Biskit

-or... create your own windows installer (also works on unix):
+or... create your own windows installer (also works on unix) from the current master branch on github:

 The binary windows installer is then found in biskit/dist